kristjanbr/brick-breaker/README.md

 # brick-breaker

-A web game, made with HTML,c CSS, and JavaScript, that feels like a standard brick-breaker, but with a twist.
+A web game, made with HTML, CSS, and JavaScript, that feels like a standard brick-breaker, but with a twist.
 <br>
 You have two pads.
 One is controlled by your WASD keys, and the other is controlled by your arrow keys.